NerdStoke/etch-a-sketch/README.md

 # etch-a-sketch

 This is the code that runs on the Raspberry Pi.
+It is a node app and I use pm2 to keep it up and running.
+It also executes a little python,
-It is a node app and I use pm2 to keep it up and running If you are wondering why I use a cloud server to talk to the pi instead of funneling user traffic straight to it, it is becuase I don't know how many people would be connecting to it at a time.
-This way, there is only one point of connection to the pi and one source of commands foing to to the GPIOs
+If you are wondering why I listen to twitch to send commands to the pi instead of funneling user traffic straight to it through a web server or something, it is because I don't know how many people would be connecting to it at a time.
+This way, there is only one point of connection to the pi and one source of commands going to to the GPIOs

 ## Node Requirements